MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P00-Bootstrap-An-Express-Project/content.md

 Now let's add our templating engine Handlebars.js so our Express.js server can render _server-side HTML templates_.

-Instal Handlebars.js to your project.
+Instal Handlebars.js to your review.

 ```bash
 $ npm install express-handlebars --save